The value of a currency in Cuba skyrockets: This is how the informal market has evolved in recent hours

 Segment I (1x24 CUP): essential state operations.

-Segment II (1x120 CUP): companies with foreign income.
+Segment II (1x120 CUP): companies with external income.

-Segment III (floating rate): for individuals and micro, small, and medium enterprises, published daily by the BCC.
+Segment III (floating rate): for individuals and small and medium enterprises, published daily by the BCC.

 Reform or resignation?

-The introduction of the floating rate effectively validates the informal market, which for years indicated the true value of the Cuban peso.
+The introduction of the floating rate effectively represents a validation of the informal market, which for years has determined the true value of the Cuban peso.

-The redesign does not replace the lack of trust in the state financial system.
-Without transparency, liquidity, and structural reforms, this measure risks being just another band-aid in a model that has lost credibility.
+The redesign does not replace the lack of confidence in the state financial system.
+Without transparency, liquidity, and structural reforms, this measure risks being just another band-aid on a model that has lost credibility.

-The regime's Macroeconomic Stabilization Program aims to move towards a potential currency unification, but it faces skepticism due to a lack of transparency and cash shortages.
+The regime's Macroeconomic Stabilization Program aims to move toward an eventual currency unification, but it faces skepticism due to a lack of transparency and cash shortages.

 With an average salary equivalent to 16 dollars per month at the official exchange rate, Cubans continue to rely on the informal market to access foreign currency and basic goods.

-The implementation of the floating rate seems less like an attempt at control and more like an implicit acknowledgment of the informal market, which for years has reflected the true value of the Cuban peso.
+The implementation of the floating rate, rather than an attempt at control, seems to be an implicit validation of the informal market, which for years has reflected the true value of the Cuban peso.

-Without structural reforms or guarantees of liquidity, the measure could become just another patch in an exhausted economic model that is disconnected from the daily reality of the country.
+Without structural reforms or liquidity guarantees, the measure could become another band-aid within an exhausted economic model disconnected from the everyday reality of the country.

 Ver más